 If You’ve Had Contact with Someone Who has COVID-19

-If you’ve had contact with someone who was diagnosed with COVID-19 and would like to be tested, walk-in to a MainStreet Family Care clinic to be tested.
+If you’ve had contact with someone who was diagnosed with COVID-19 and would like to be tested, please learn more about our intake process before coming to the clinic.

 People at a Higher Risk of Getting Very Sick from COVID-19

 Data shows that some people are at higher risk of getting very sick from this illness.
 This includes the following:

 - People who have serious chronic medical conditions like: